kabrau/PyBibTextTools/README.md

 >Final  2270
 >without Abstract  746

+The two CSV files created on `output_folder` by the `-l` switch.

 ### Load Bib File Error

 Sometimes errors occur while reading the bib file.
-In this case, note at the end of the error the error line of the bib file.
+In this case, note at the end of the error line of the bib file.
 Then edit the bib file and adjust the error.

 **Error, see the last line**: